Damn, That Shit’s Elusive: The Happiness Project Revisited (Plus Books! I have books!)

 What can you recommend to a gal who can squeeze in half an hour at night before falling asleep?

-8 thoughts on “Damn, That Shit’s Elusive: The Happiness Project Revisited (Plus Books!
+8 responses to “Damn, That Shit’s Elusive: The Happiness Project Revisited (Plus Books!
 I have books!)”

 I def. want to check out your list-I’m really in the mood for an engrossing novel but haven’t got the ability to be engrossed.
 I read the Marian Keyes one on the very long flights to the UK, while Oscar slept (7 + 7 hours).
 It was wonderful.